-If you have a full-time student enrolled through one of the geographical isolation/ itinerancy enrolment gateways you can apply for the internet connectivity top-up of $30 per month.
-Other full-time or young adult students in rural areas who are not enrolled through these gateways but are otherwise eligible for assistance can also apply for the top-up, providing they meet the same criteria as they would if they had been enrolled through one of the full-time enrolment gateways, i.e.:
+If you have a full-time student who is eligible for assistance and enrolled through one of the geographical isolation/ itinerancy enrolment gateways you can apply for the internet connectivity top-up of $30 per month.
+Other full-time or young adult students in rural areas, not enrolled through these gateways, but eligible for assistance can also apply for the top-up, providing they meet the same criteria as they would if they had been enrolled through one of the full-time enrolment gateways, i.e.:

 • the student would be unable to attend a reasonably convenient school because of its distance or inaccessibility from their home.
 To qualify, the student’s nearest school for their age, gender, and in their preference of English or Māori medium, and school bus route and public transport must be:

 a. more than 4.8 kilometres away (private road distance does not count)

 b. located behind a geographic barrier preventing reasonable access to a school, suitable public transport or school bus route.

 To apply for the assistance, email firstname.lastname@example.org (or apply in writing via post if you do not have an email address) outlining how you/your student meets these criteria.
 This will then be assessed by a team leader or the Manager, Enrolment Services and if eligible the application will be approved and you will be advised of the outcome in writing.